Artificial Intelligence

 Machine Learning

 Termen als AI, Machine Learning, Deep Learning en generatieve AI worden vaak en veelvuldig door elkaar gebruikt.
 Wat is wat?
 In een sterke versimpeling gaan al deze termen over dezelfde processen, maar is elke term een sub-onderdeel van de andere.
 AI (Kunstmatige intelligentie) is de term voor alle (computer)systemen die beslissingen kunnen nemen op basis van vooraf gedefinieerde regels.
-Daarbinnen valt Machine learning, waarin deze systemen patronen leren herkennen, zoals spraak- en beeldherkenning.
-Onderdeel daarvan zijn Deep Learning en/of neurale netwerken, waarbij de patroonherkenning complexer wordt en over meerdere lagen loopt.
+Daarbinnen valt Machine learning, waarin deze systemen zelf patronen leren herkennen, zoals spraak- en beeldherkenning.
+Onderdeel daar weer van zijn Deep Learning en/of neurale netwerken, waarbij de patroonherkenning complexer wordt en over meerdere lagen loopt.
 Generatieve is de meest specifieke set binnen deze termen, waarin de netwerken ingezet worden om nieuwe data te genereren gebaseerd op de geleerde patronen.
 Zie ook deze afbeelding:

 Afbeelding Wikimedia Commons